UMAR0800/dev-1/README.md

 # dev-1
-this is my first repository
+This is my first Git repository